 - You are required to show your valid drivers licence to participate in the assessment.

 - Those who are successful in the psychometric assessment will be invited to a meeting where more information about the HSR and the job will be provided, and your questions will be answered.

 - You must submit a points-free Driver Abstract

 - Job Shadow exercise where you take round-trips on buses operating on at least 3 different routes and document observations from each trip.

 - Submit completed job shadow vouchers when you attend your interview.

 - Interview to evaluate your ability to think critically, communicate “on the fly”, and demonstrate your level of understanding of the position.
-The interview will consist of short-timed interview questions.
-You are given 6 minutes for each of the question.

 4. Eligibility List